SampathRuwan/OAuth_sample/README.md

 # OAuth_sample
 This sample was develop to demonstrate Oauth 2.0 Authorization Code Grant Type.
 The Project was developed to retrive the user photos from facebook.
- First you need to create a application using https://developers.facebook.com/ and get the AppId and App secret value.
+ First you need to create a application using https://developers.facebook.com/ and get the AppID and App secret value.
  Then replace those value with the existing value.
  ###### Example
     final String CLIENT_ID = "<AppID>";